jgorset/fandjango/README.md

 * `pip install fandjango`
 * Add `fandjango` to `INSTALLED_APPS`
 * Add `fandjango.middleware.FacebookMiddleware` to `MIDDLEWARE_CLASSES`
+* Add `url(r'^fandjango/', include('fandjango.urls')),` to your project's root URL configuration.

 *Note:* If you're using Django's built-in CSRF protection middleware, you need to make sure Fandjango's middleware precedes it.
 Otherwise, Facebook's requests to your application will qualify cross-site request forgeries.

-## Upgrading to 3.5
+## Upgrading

-Fandjango 3.5 introduces several new fields to its `User` model.
-Thankfully, migrations for [South](http://south.aeracode.org/) have been bundled with Fandjango since 3.4.1 and upgrading your database is as simple as running `./manage.py migrate fandjango`.
+You may have to change your database schema when you upgrade Fandjango.
+Thankfully, schema migrations for [South](http://south.aeracode.org/) have been bundled with Fandjango since 3.4.1 and upgrading your database is as simple as running `./manage.py migrate fandjango`.

 If you're not using South, start using South.
-If you really don't want to, though, you can upgrade your database manually by adding the following fields to the `fandjango_user` table:
+If you really don't want to, though, I suppose you could migrate your database schema manually.
+You'll find detailed information about changes to the database schema in the changelog and South's migration files.

-    Field name                  Field type

-    facebook_username           varchar (255)
-    hometown                    varchar (255)
-    location                    varchar (255)
-    bio                         text
-    relationship_status         varchar (255)
-    political_views             varchar (255)
-    email                       varchar (255)
-    website                     varchar (255)
-    locale                      varchar (255)
-    verified                    tinyint (1)
-    birthday                    datetime

 ## Configuration